asfpp/asfpp/interpreter/examples/expression/README.md

 Description
 ============
-Example of use of the 'expressions' in ASL.
+Example of use of the 'expressions' in ADL.

 Usage of the interpreter